Kamakura: 10 Best Things to Do

 Hours 8:00~17:30 (until 17:00 from October to February)

-3. Megetsuin Temple
+3. Meigetsuin Temple

 Breathtaking view of the circle window at Meigetsuin Temple in Kamakura

 The temple with an elegant round window and a beautiful inner garden.
-Megetsuin (明月院) is also known as “Hydrangea Temple (Ajisai Dera)” as it displays the stunning hydrangea flowers during the season, and attracts a large number of visitors.
+Meigetsuin (明月院) is also known as “Hydrangea Temple (Ajisai Dera)” as it displays the stunning hydrangea flowers during the season, and attracts a large number of visitors.
 The temple is located in Kita Kamakura area.

 Map: https://goo.gl/7TK5GL